stevekinney/idea-box/README.md

 # Idea Box

+## Preamble

+This is tutorial is the account of my first pass at IdeaBox.
+It test-drives the API from the ground up, implements some integration tests, adds support for displaying ideas, creating ideas, updating ideas, and adjusting the quality of ideas.
+It does not implement sorting, truncation, or filtering.

+In addition, I placed myself under some additional constraints that I wouldn't have if I was just writing it on my own.
+I did not use anything that wasn't at least somewhat shown to you in the first three days of Module 4.
+This means, I could not use any of the following:

+- Unit-testing JavaScript
+- Mocks, stubs, and spies in JavaScript testing
+- Object-oriented JavaScript
+- Event delegation
+- Advanced functional programming techniques

+My plan is to revisit this guide and add those features as we learn them throughout the module.
+We'll revist this application throughout the module.
+Feedback, suggestions, and pull requests are more than welcome.

 ## Getting Started

 Let's get this thing off the ground.
 First things first, let's create a new Rails application with all of the bells and whistles that suit our fancy.
 You might choose to select different options, these are my tastes.